-A new framework for public engagement and participation, called a Public Participation Network (PPN) has been developed within each local authority area to enable the public to take an active formal role in the policy making and oversight activities of the local authority's areas of responsibility.
-This network will engage at municipal district level and at the county level.
+A framework for public engagement and participation, called a Public Participation Network (PPN) was developed within each local authority area in 2014 to enable the public to take an active formal role in the policy making and oversight activities of the local authority's areas of responsibility.
+This network engages at municipal district level and at the county level.
 The PPN is to be the main link through which the local authority connects with the community, voluntary and environmental sectors without prejudice to other consultation processes.

 The role of the network includes: